 3. With an admission for spinal cord injury (CCS 227), skull and face fractures (CCS 228), Intracranial Injury (CCS 233), Crushing injury or internal injury (CCS 234), Open wounds of head/neck/trunk (CCS 235), and burns (CCS 240); and

-4. With a principal discharge diagnosis within a CCS with fewer than 100 admissions in that division within the measurement year.
+4. With a principal discharge diagnosis within a CCS with fewer than 100 admissions within the measurement year.

-De.1.
 Measure Type: Outcome

-S.17.
-Data Source: Claims, Electronic Health Records, Other
+Data Source: Claims, Enrollment Data, Other

-S.20.
 Level of Analysis: Facility